moloch--/godns/README.md

 # GodNS

 A configurable attacker-in-the-middle DNS proxy for Penetration Testers and Malware Analysts, inspired by [DNSChef](https://github.com/iphelix/dnschef).
-It allows the selective replacement of specific DNS records for arbitrary domains with custom values, and can be used to direct traffic to a different host or port, or to a completely different domain.
+It allows the selective replacement of specific DNS records for arbitrary domains with custom values, and can be used to direct traffic to a different host.

 ### Support Platforms